TechPizzaDev/Jint.DebugAdapter/VSCodeExtension/jint-debugger/README.md

-# jint-debugger README
+# jint-debugger

-This is the README for your extension "jint-debugger".
 After writing up a brief description, we recommend including the following sections.

 ## Features